confluentinc/terraform-provider-confluentcloud/docs/resources/confluentcloud_kafka_acl.md

 -> **Note:** A Kafka API key consists of a key and a secret.
 Kafka API keys are required to interact with Kafka clusters in Confluent Cloud.
 Each Kafka API key is valid for one specific Kafka cluster.

+!> **Warning:** Terraform doesn't encrypt the sensitive `credentials` value of the `confluentcloud_kafka_acl` resource, so you must keep your state file secure to avoid exposing it.
+Refer to the [Terraform documentation](https://www.terraform.io/docs/language/state/sensitive-data.html) to learn more about securing your state file.

 ## Attributes Reference